Who Is Donald Trump Jr.?

 2016 Presidential Campaign

-Upon Donald Trump's victory over Democratic nominee Hillary Clinton in November, Trump Jr. joined the transition team for the new administration.
+Upon Trump Sr.'s victory over Democratic nominee Hillary Clinton in November, Trump Jr. joined the transition team for the new administration.
 In January 2017, the president-elect announced that he was placing his businesses into a trust that would be controlled by his two sons.

 Russian Meeting Controversy